Veto2922/veto2922/README.md

 * __[Tanserflow and keras regression](https://colab.research.google.com/drive/1iuFkq_R-8jfBVDSdLUDOOnySf16mG5D1?usp=sharing)__: This project analyzes housing data using Pandas, NumPy, and TensorFlow & keras.
 It explores data distribution, geographical properties, and performs feature engineering.
 A neural network model is built, trained, and evaluated for predicting house prices, achieving insights and predictions.

+* __[Tanserflow and keras classification](https://colab.research.google.com/drive/169CJUosBsreu5rS-qFrAj39mTyu7nvP2?usp=sharing)__: The project conducts t-tests on each feature to assess its significance in predicting a binary target variable (breast cancer diagnosis).
+It then selects features with p-values below a significance level (0.05).
+The data is split into training and testing sets, scaled, and used to train a neural network model.
+And addresses overfitting by implementing early stopping and dropout techniques in the neural network model

 ---
 ### CNN